BigCommerce Review: Fees, Comparisons, Complaints & Lawsuits

 Note: We have adjusted this company’s BBB rating according to our own standards.
 To better understand why we adjust BBB ratings, please see our Rating Criteria.

-Over 30 Complaints
+30 Complaints

 What Merchants Say

-Merchants who are having issues with their account should review options for top-rated e-commerce platforms.
+Businesses that are having issues with their account should review options for top-rated e-commerce platforms.

 A “B” Performance